 The Nichi Bei Foundation has evolved to create groundbreaking educational programs that shed light on the Japanese American experience such as:

-• Nikkei Angel Island Pilgrimage.
-The Nichi Bei Foundation — in partnership with the Angel Island Immigration Station Foundation and the National Japanese American Historical Society — led more than 1,000 people on the Nikkei Angel Island Pilgrimage, reconnecting the community to our forgotten legacy at the former Immigration Station, where some 85,000 persons of Japanese descent were detained between 1910 and 1940.
-In addition to reconnecting participants to their family legacies with the help of partners like the California Genealogical Society, the Nikkei Angel Island Pilgrimage honored those who rediscovered the forgotten Immigration Station barracks in the 1970s, as well as those who took up the preservation efforts shortly thereafter. www.nichibei.org/angel-island-pilgrimage
+Nikkei Angel Island Pilgrimage.
+The Nichi Bei Foundation led more than 1,700 people on the Nikkei Angel Island Pilgrimage, reconnecting the community to our forgotten legacy at the former Immigration Station, where up to 85,000 persons of Japanese descent were detained between 1910 and 1940.
+In addition to reconnecting participants to their family legacies with the help of partners like the California Genealogical Society, the Nikkei Angel Island Pilgrimage, held in partnership with the Angel Island Immigration Station Foundation and the National Japanese American Historical Society, honored those who rediscovered the forgotten Immigration Station barracks in the 1970s, as well as those who took up the preservation efforts shortly thereafter.? www.nichibei.org/angel-island-pilgrimage

-• The Northern California Soy and Tofu Festival, with an aim to educate the public on the benefits of soy and tofu, is our signature fundraiser.
-Bringing more than 20,000 people to San Francisco’s Japantown in 2014 and 2015, the festival showcases soy and tofu vendors, Asian American entertainment, a Tofu Dessert Competition and family-fun activities.
+The Northern California Soy and Tofu Festival, with an aim to educate the public on the benefits of soy and tofu, is our signature fundraiser.
+The festival showcases soy and tofu vendors, cooking demonstrations, cooking workshops, Asian American entertainment, a Tofu Dessert Competition and family-fun activities.
 It also serves as a vehicle for community-building and leadership development. www.soyandtofufest.org

 An inspiring historical legacy…

 After the war, some former staff of the Nichi Bei Shimbun came back to establish the Nichi Bei Times with the goal of getting the community reconnected after their devastating incarceration in wartime concentration camps.
-Led by Shichinosuke Asano, a protege of Takeshi “Kei” Hara — the first commoner prime minister of Japan — the first issue of the Nichi Bei Times rolled off the presses on May 18, 1946.
+Led by Shichinosuke Asano, a prot’g? of Takashi ‘Kei’ Hara, the first commoner prime minister of Japan, the first issue of the Nichi Bei Times rolled off the presses on May 18, 1946.
 The early pages were used by Asano to raise awareness of and funds for postwar relief efforts in Japan, and the newspaper would help in obtaining redress for the community for their wartime incarceration.

 An inspired rebirth…

-As the Nichi Bei Times board of directors decided to close the newspaper after 63 years in September of 2009, a group of Nichi Bei Times staff and contributing writers, media professionals and community leaders — encouraged and supported by the Japanese American community — set out to rebuild in the spirit of the Issei, brick by brick.
+As the Nichi Bei Times board of directors decided to close the newspaper after 63 years in September 2009, a group of Nichi Bei Times staff and contributing writers, media professionals and community leaders, encouraged and supported by the Japanese American community, set out to rebuild in the spirit of the Issei, brick by brick.
 They established the Nichi Bei Foundation, an educational and charitable nonprofit organization, as a means to support community organizations, shed light on community issues and document the community’s history.